malcolmlett/malcolmlett.github.io/Cooperative-Competitive-Systems.md

 This page explores some ideas of how we can produce an AI architecture with decentralised control through competition and cooperation between components.

+## Purpose

+Unlike most other pages under the [[Proto AGI v1]], I don't necessarily intend to apply anything here.
+It's more of an exploration out of interest.
+Furthermore, it's likely too incomplete to be of use, and probably also too far removed from any theory based on biology or other AI research.

 ## Principles

 The following principles are adhered to throughout the discussions here.
 These model assumptions about the organisation of the brain that we might be able to emulate.